dlin-me/saasu/README.md

 Entity Class | Criteria Class  | Usage
 ------------ | -------------    | ----------
-DeletedEntity | DeletedEntityCriteria  | Used to search for deleted entities BankAccount | BankAccountCriteria | List all tags used or search entities by tags
+DeletedEntity | DeletedEntityCriteria  | Used to search for deleted entities Tag | TagCriteria | List all tags used or search entities by tags

 #### Action entities